catisf/Home_Sales/README.md

 SparkSQL was used to query the data, and Spark was used to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-Query time was measured for several of the queries, allowing to assess differences between the original temporary view, cached data and partitioned data.
+Query time was measured for several of the queries, allowing to assess differences between the time it takes to resolve a query using the original temporary view, cached data and partitioned data.

 ## Repository
 The file [`Home_Sales.ipynb`](https://github.com/catisf/Home_Sales/blob/main/Home_Sales.ipynb) contains all the code used in the analyses.